Patrick-Cole/pygmi/pygmi/helpdocs/html/_sources/autoapi/pygmi/seis/datatypes/index.rst

    1     Free
    2-5   A4 The text GAP=
    6-8   I3 Gap
-   10:10 A1 Location program indicator, blank for Hypocenter (new from version 12) 11:11 Free
+   10:10 A1 Location program indicator, blank for Hypocenter (new from v12) 11:11 Free
    12:14 A3 Agency (new from version 12)
    15-20 F6.2 Origin time error